 - An asset has Dial-up Connectivity and a low impact BES Cyber System is reachable via an auto-answer modem that connects any caller to the Cyber Asset that has a default password.
-There is no access control in this instance. - An asset has external routable connectivity due to a BES Cyber System within it having a 3G/4G wireless card on a public carrier which allows the BES Cyber System to be reachable via a public IP address.
-In essence, low impact BES Cyber Systems should not be accessible from the Internet and search engines such as Shodan.
+There is no practical access control in this instance. - An asset has external routable connectivity\LERC due to a BES Cyber System within it having a 3G/4G wireless card on a public carrier which that allows the BES Cyber System to be reachable via a public IP address.
+In essence, low impact BES Cyber Systems should not be accessible from the Internet and search engines such as Shodan. - In Reference Model 5, using just dual-homing or multiple-network interface cards in the non-BES Cyber Asset within the DMZ to provide separation between the low impact BES Cyber System and the business network would not meet the intent of "controlling" inbound and outbound electronic access assuming there was no other host-based firewall or other security device on that non-BES Cyber Asset.

+The following diagrams provide reference examples to depict the rationale for identifying whether there is LERC and for implementing a LEAP.
+While these diagrams identify several possible configurations, Responsible Entities may have additional configurations not identified below.
 The SDT also notes it uses the term "electronic access control" in the general sense, i.e., to control access, and not in the specific technical sense requiring authentication, authorization, and auditing.